 one- to three-year Fellowship appointments that advance NASA's missions

-in earth science, heliophysics, planetary science, astrophysics, space bioscience, aeronautics and engineering, human exploration and space
+in Earth science, heliophysics, astrophysics, planetary science,

+astrobiology, space bioscience, aeronautics and engineering, human

 Applicants must have a Ph.D. or equivalent degree in hand before

 beginning the fellowship, but may apply while completing the degree